glotzerlab/signac-docs/docs/source/recipes.rst

     Move all recipes below into a 'General' section once we have added more recipes.

-How to migrate (change) the data space schema.
+Migrating (change) the data space schema.
 ==============================================

 Adding/renaming/deleting keys